erkan3030/veo3-script-splitter/DEPLOYMENT.md

 ### Push to GitHub/GitLab/Bitbucket

+**This section applies to both Option A and Option B** - you need to push your commits to see them on GitHub.

 1. **Create a new repository** on GitHub/GitLab/Bitbucket:
    - Go to your Git hosting service
    - Click "New Repository" or "Create Repository"